DeMOFromMars/LaTex-File-Maker/README.md

 Note: Please look at issue 'Need to update instructions' #8

+Also when loading a file, you should first make a backup.
+You must have <|> on its own line in order for it to insert properly.

 ## Purpose
 I am using this for my classes.
 I like using Latex, but I have to keep typing the same thing over and over again or make subsections that are just incrementing numbers